kibook/s1kd-tools/tools/s1kd-instance/README.md

 > The -A option may change the *meaning* of certain applicability
 > annotations without changing the *display text*.
 Display text is
 > always left untouched, so using this option may cause display text to
 > be technically incorrect.
+>
-This option is best used when display text
+> This option is best used when display text will be automatically
-> will be automatically generated after filtering, such as with the
+> generated after filtering, such as with the s1kd-aspp tool.
+The -J
+> option of this tool can be combined with the -k option of the
+> s1kd-aspp tool to only generate display text for annotations which are
-> s1kd-aspp tool.
+> modified.

 Applicability of an instance (-W, -Y, -y)
 -----------------------------------------